nikopartanen/alexandniko/registry.md

 ## Lahjarekisteri / Gift registry

-On mahdollista, että rekisteri tulee siirtymään jonnekin muualle. / It is possible that the registry will move somewhere else.

-Lahjaksi voi antaa myös rahaa, minkä lisäksi alla oleva lista on suuntaa-antava. / Cash is also appreciated as a gift, and the list is not definite.
+Lahjaksi voi antaa myös rahaa, minkä lisäksi alla oleva lista on suuntaa-antava. / Cash is also appreciated as a gift, and the list is not set in stone.

 Jos annat jotain rekisteristä, niin ilmoita siitä groomsman Jeremias Laukkaselle, joten hän voi merkitä sen varatuksi. / If you choose to give something from the registry, please send and email to groomsman Jeremias Laukkanen, who will mark it as reserved.